KICKSTARTER FOR FILM PREMIERE:

 ADRIFT IN SOHO is based on the novel of the same name written by Colin Wilson and published in 1961, shortly after his more recognised work, the philosophical treatise 'The Outsider'.
 Colin Wilson is still influential today as a thinker of the unsual and the unknown.

-The film version on the other hand exists in a place of the imagination and condenses the novel into a timeless Soho where Wilson's interest in philosophical questions about existentialism and the role of the individual in urban societies are discussed with subtle dark humour.
+To take advantage of a visual medium the film pushes the action of the novel to a place in the surreal world of the imagination while the period of the novel is condensed into a timeless Soho where Wilson's interest in philosophical questions about existentialism and the role of the individual in urban societies are discussed with subtle dark humour.

 Time does not seem to exist.
 Events occur, situations take place, people talk but we don't know exaclty why, when and for what.
 We assume the period is in the past.
 It's possibly 1959 if we look at the clock.
 Makes sense.
 But time doesn't seem to pass or passes very quickly.
 All we know is that we are definitely in Soho.

 Starring Owen Drake and Chris Wellington who together with a group of amazing young actors and seasoned performers bring London's Soho of the 1950s alive in body and spirit.